123CodeMaster/ProfitByte/README.md

 # ProfitByte - Crypto News and Data Website

 Welcome to ProfitByte, your go-to destination for cryptocurrency news, data, and insights.
 ProfitByte is designed to help you stay informed about the latest developments in the cryptocurrency market and make informed investment decisions.
-This web application leverages the Newscatcher API to provide users with up-to-date information on cryptocurrencies, including news articles and real-time data.
+This web application leverages the Newscatcher API ([Visit NewsCatcher HERE!]( https://newscatcherapi.com/))to provide users with up-to-date information on cryptocurrencies, including news articles and real-time data.
 Additionally, the website features user login functionality and utilizes ads to ensure its sustainability.

 ## Table of Contents